luiz426/Earthquake_Monitoring/README.md

 - 2-second delay implemented between API calls
 - Fallback system for coordinates when geocoding fails
 - Optimized indexes for frequent queries

-Let me know if you need any clarification or have specific sections you'd like me to expand upon!